Upwardfi/docs/source/includes/guides.md

 ## Payment via Payroll

 Highline’s Payment via Payroll functionality automates and simplifies your customers' bill payments by allowing them to make payments directly from payroll.
-Once the bill payment is setup, the recurring monthly payment amount will be automatically debited from their paychecks.
+Once the bill payment is set up, the recurring payment amount will be automatically routed from their paychecks to Highline by direct deposit, and then from Highline to you.

 This section will help you understand how to implement Highline bill payments in a few simple steps.